If you are on the lookout for an all-around family dog, look no further!

 This will enable both the puppy and the kids to get used to each other.

-Q: Does the Newfoundland require a lot of grooming?
+Q: Does Newfoundland require a lot of grooming?

-A: Yes, typically a medium to large amount.
-The Newfie’s thick coat picks up a lot of dirt and debris from outside, so they need a daily brushing.
+A: Yes, typically a medium-to-large amount.
+The Newfie’s thick coat picks up a lot of dirt and debris from outside, so they need daily brushing.